Exploring space gives us significance

 Comets with the blend tool

 To create a comet, start with the 200px circle.
-Sample the gradient from the ring and align it from the top to the bottom using Gradient tool.
+Sample the gradient from the ring using the Eyedropper Tool and align it from the top to the bottom using Gradient tool.

 Create another circle with the size of 40px.
-Set an “Opacity” to 0%, fill color to white.
+Set the “Opacity” to 0%, Fill Color to

 Select both circles and make a blend of these parameters: